2024-01-04 23:02:00

 A situation that is everyday life for many women.
 When shopping, on the train, on the street.
 And the worst thing: it’s not illegal in Austria.
 We do not prosecute so-called “catcalling”, i.e. verbal sexual harassment.
 Sexual harassment is only punishable when touching occurs in a “sexually specific manner”.
 And yes: This also happens far too often.
 But how can you prove something like that?

 Because I know for a fact that the all too close physical contact in the trolleybus, the much larger, frightening body close to mine, was no coincidence.
-But I don’t know the man and, above all, the situation could be seen as an accident.
+But I don’t know the man and, above all, the situation might be seen as an accident.
 As always, no one saw it!
 Of course you would have to say something in the situation, be loud.
 But it’s not as easy as it sounds.
 I’d rather get out and wait for the next bus.

 “But with such a short skirt it’s your own fault!”
 Or: “If you dress so revealingly, you shouldn’t be surprised!”
-All comments that women who speak openly about this issue need to hear.
+All comments that women who speak openly regarding this issue need to hear.
 The clear answer to this: No, freedom of movement must never become an excuse.

 And to be clear: No, the “young people” don’t dress “so revealingly” for the men.
 No, we don’t do this so that the male part of the population has something to stare at.
 We do this for ourselves!
 Because we like it, because it’s modern and because it’s 38 degrees in the summer.
 And that’s exactly why we don’t see being stared at or lewd comments as a compliment!